herebythere/parsley/README.md

 It helps build documents from custom xml langauges.

 Parsley does not follow xml spec.
 However, xml-compliant documents will be successfully parsed.

+# TODO

+- add injection state to the routes map
+- simplify code base where possible

 ## Install